MannBarot/MannBarot/README.md

-- 👋 Hi, I’m @MannBarot, a second-year college student
+- 👋 Hi, I’m @MannBarot, a third-year college student
 - 👀 Pursuing a BS in Computer Science & Business Administration at the University of North Carolina at Chapel Hill
 - 🌱 Focused on making software that can solve problems
 - 📫 You can reach me at mannbarot10@gmail.com or manbar@unc.edu!